w3c/wot/scripting/open-issues.md

 ```

 Issues:
+- How to make it available to the outside, in particular when building it programatically
+  * F2F: Let's add an API for the repo/RD to register, update, and deregister
 - Semantic annotations
   * F2F: need API to add @context entry, @type, metadata entries to Thing, and @type to Interactions
 - Security annotations